Bornean stubtail: Taxonomy and systematics

 The Bornean stubtail was described as Orthnocichla whiteheadi by the British ornithologist Richard Bowdler Sharpe in 1888 on the basis of specimens from Mount Kinabalu, Borneo.
 It was later moved to the genus Tesia.
 In 1942, the American ornithologist Jean Delacour moved the species into the subgenus Urosphena within the genus Cettia.
 The American ornithologist Ben King raised Urosphena to the status of a genus in 1989.

 The name of the genus, Urosphena, means wedge-tailed and is derived from the Ancient Greek words oura (tail) and sphēnos (wedge).
 The specific name whiteheadi refers to John Whitehead, a British explorer who collected the specimens based on which this species was described.
 Bornean stubtail is the official common name designated by the International Ornithologists' Union (IOU).
 Other common names for the species are short-tailed bush warbler, short-tailed stubtail, and Whitehead's stubtail.

 The Bornean stubtail is classified by the IOU as one of 32 species in the cettiid warbler family Cettiidae.
 However, some authorities classify Cettiidae as a subfamily in an expanded Scotocercidae.
-Within the family, it is currently placed in Urosphena, a genus of five species of undistinguished brownish birds with short tails.
-A 2011 study of mitochondrial and nuclear DNA found that within the genus, the present species is most closely related to the Asian and Timor stubtails.
+Within the family, it is currently placed in Urosphena, a genus of three species of undistinguished brownish birds with short tails.
+A 2011 study of mitochondrial and nuclear DNA found that within the family, the present species is most closely related to the Asian and Timor stubtails.
 These species are sister (most closely related) to a clade (group of organisms descending from a common ancestor) formed by the pale-footed bush warbler and Neumann's warbler.
 The following cladogram shows relationships within the genus according to the study: